It has benefits for the body, such as helping it maintain a healthy bowel and possibly addressing the biological causes of psychological problems.

 - Seeds, nuts, and legumes must be soaked for hours before cooking to eliminate harmful antinutrients such as lectin, which interferes with the absorption of nutrients.

 - Some bread products or their derivatives (adhere to the options germinated or whole grain).

 - Bananas (immature and cooked varieties have the highest amount of amylose).

 - The rice (especially cooked).

-- Most vegetables and root tubers, such as cassava, yams, boiled and cooled potatoes and tapioca pearls.
+- Most vegetables and root tubers include cassava, yams, boiled and cooled potatoes, and tapioca pearls.

 - Unmodified potato starch.

-It is recommended to consume the unmodified potato starch, as a complement of food products to increase the intake of resistant starch, since these have the highest amount of amylose than any other food product per serving.
+It is recommended to consume the unmodified potato starch to complement food products to increase resistant starch intake since these have the highest amount of amylose than any other food product per serving.

 Foods with low amylose content

-Foods with a high amylose content have a low glycemic index , and that is one of the ways to recognize foods low in amylose.
+Foods with a high amylose content have a low glycemic index, which is one way to recognize foods low in amylose.
 Low amylose options include: